 The people in the Iranian plateau had always shown their skill in cutting and engraving glass.
 Archaeologists have not identified any site inside today’s Iran as an ancient center for glass working in Iran.
-Therefore, there is not sufficient information about all the evolution of this industry in Iran.
-Some glass made objects like light green beads and bracelet bearing some patterns in contrasting colors have been found in very old graves in Luristan province.
+Therefore, there is not sufficient information about the evolution of this industry in Iran.
+Some glass-made objects like light green beads and bracelets bearing some patterns in contrasting colors have been found in very old graves in Luristan province.

 Of course, Elamites could make translucent tubes out of glass paste in 1250 B.C.
 These tubes have been discovered as arranged within window frames to let the light in near the ziggurat of Chogha Zanbil, southwest of Iran.

-Embossed patterns and kiln decorated glass works attracted lots of attention under Sassanians.
-Many of the glass vessels made in various regions from Europe to Japan between 3rd and 7th centuries A.D, followed the Sassanian traditions.
-Of course, Roman traditions were used by Iranians, but on pure Iranian forms.
+Embossed patterns and kiln-fired glass works attracted lots of attention under Sassanians.
+Many of the glass vessels made in various regions from Europe to Japan between the 3rd and 7th centuries A.D, followed the Sassanian traditions.
+Of course, Roman traditions were used by Iranians, but in pure Iranian forms.

 Glass Working during The Middle Ages

 In the early post-Islam period, no sudden change occurred in the glassworks of Iran.
 At times, some functional works were made of green impure glass.
 Little by little, forms evolved and varied until the Seljuks’ era when some common production processes were totally abandoned.

 Blowing in mold almost became the dominant technique to produce the majority of glasswork.
 There were three simple methods used in glass making of which engraving by wheel was the most important one implemented from an artistic point of view.